JStans12/professional_skills/the-challenge-of-affirming-my-strengths.md

 **Size:** Groups of 4-6

-[Worksheets](https://docs.google.com/document/d/1st3WH7cqXZqiXqYwYqiGbXrYf4st0hdeHvBwVIOD6SQ/edit?usp=sharing) Make your own copy by going to File>Make a copy.
+Find the worksheets for the session [here](https://docs.google.com/document/d/1st3WH7cqXZqiXqYwYqiGbXrYf4st0hdeHvBwVIOD6SQ/edit?usp=sharing).
+Make your own copy by going to File>Make a copy.
 Title that copy "Your Name, Cohort: Challenge of Affirming My Strengths"

 **Objectives:**